anodejs/anodejs/docs/SIMPLE_SETUP.md

 You will host ANODE itself and your applications in github repositories.

 You also need private git space, where you can keep ANODE secrets.
 For this purpose you can use github private repository.
 However, on github, private repository cannot be created using the free plan (see more about github plans [here](https://github.com/settings/billing)).
 As an alternative you can use [bitbucket](https://bitbucket.org/) to host private git repository (or repositories, if you will need private application repositories) for free.
-Later, we will return to [issues of secirity in general](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md) and [private repository hosted on bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md#ensure-cluster-repository-is-private).
+Later, we will return to [issues of security in general](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md) and [private repository hosted on bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md#ensure-cluster-repository-is-private).

 ### Create buddy account